Esri/project-delivery-scripts/README.md

 # Professional Services - Project Delivery Automation Scripts

-POC scripts to help a Services Organization automate the process of deploying an ArcGIS Online Environment for Project Collaboration and Delivery
+> POC scripts to help a Services Organization automate the deployment process of an ArcGIS Online Environment for Project Collaboration and Delivery

 ## About